Choristocarpus

-Choristocarpaceae is a family in the order Discosporangiales of the brown algae (class Phaeophyceae).
-The family contains a single genus, Choristocarpus.
+Choristocarpus is a genus of brown algae in the order Discosporangiales containing one species, Choristocarpus tenellus.
+It is the only genus in the family Choristocarpaceae.
 The species is mostly located in the cold waters of the Northern hemisphere.
-A type of seaweed, Choristocarpaceae attaches itself to rocky substrate in places that are near continental shelves and the shore.
+A type of seaweed, Choristocarpus attaches itself to rocky substrate in places that are near continental shelves and the shore.
 Due to the species having morphological similarity, they were classified in closer relation with D. mesarthrocarpum.
-But due to many other differing characteristics Choristocarpaceae were put into their own family with a single genus and a single species of brown algae.
+But due to many other differing characteristics Choristocarpus were put into their own family with a single genus and a single species of brown algae.

 Description

-Choristocarpaceae vary a lot in their size as they can be as short as one meter, but grow to over fifty meters in their lifetime.
+Choristocarpus vary a lot in their size as they can be as short as one meter, but grow to over fifty meters in their lifetime.
 The color of the species does not vary much, depicting a brown or clear color in most situations.
-The cells of Choristocarpaceae are strictly uniseriate, meaning that they are arranged in a single row or layer in the brown algae which is different from other brown algae which are multiseriate.
+The cells of Choristocarpus are strictly uniseriate, meaning that they are arranged in a single row or layer in the brown algae which is different from other brown algae which are multiseriate.
 Their cell walls are also different from others as in vitro experiments showed that they do not blacken due to the addition of bleach as other algae do.
-Their unseriate nature helps them in this way as a defense mechanism.
-As opposed to having many leaf-like structures, Choristocarpaceae have many nubs on the stipe of the species.
+Their uniseriate nature helps them in this way as a defense mechanism.
+As opposed to having many leaf-like structures, Choristocarpus have many nubs on the stipe of the species.

 Distribution

 They are found in the rocky substrate of cold waters that stretch from polar areas of the ocean to more temperate areas.
 In the ocean they are found nearer to the surface, close to continental shelves.
-Choristocarpaceae are a relatively rare and unique species of brown algae that do not have many records of occurrence in the world.
+Choristocarpus are a relatively rare and unique species of brown algae that do not have many records of occurrence in the world.